chriscdn/promise-semaphore/README.md

 semaphore.release([key])
 ```

-The `release` call should be executed from a `finally` block (whether using promises or a try/catch block) to ensure it always gets called.
+The `release` call should be executed from a `finally` block (whether using promises or a try/catch block) to guarantee it gets called.

 ## Example 1